 All of this leaves you full of complex but generally positive emotions that draw me to conclude: Damn it, if we can get along and share like this here on the Camino, why can’t we figure out how to achieve a similar level of understanding and common cause to solve our national and global problems rather than magnifying the differences – mostly man-made and artificial differences – that seem to cause the problems in the first place.

 This is why I’m excited for the next 12 days of walking through a small but rugged part of Spain.
-I’m excepting a “Buen Camino.”
+I’m expecting a “Buen Camino.”